LEV SZENTKIRÁLYI, PH.D.

 Non-degree-seeking graduate studies in Political Science • Central European University • Budapest, Hungary • 2005

-Instructor • Program for Writing and Rhetoric • University of Colorado at Boulder • Beginning Fall 2017
+Instructor • Program for Writing and Rhetoric • University of Colorado at Boulder • Fall 2017-Present

-Environmental justice, food justice, climate ethics, human rights, ethics of environmental risk, environmental risk management, just war theory, peace and war, intrastate conflict and civil war
+Ethics of risk, moral responsibility, environmental justice, food justice, climate ethics, human rights, just war theory • peace and war, intrastate conflict and civil war • precautionary principle, environmental risk management

 Miller, Caleb, Colin Brown, Levente Szentkirályi, Joshua Dean, and Jake Eschenburg.
 “2016 APSA Teaching and Learning Conference and Track Summaries: Teaching How to Teach.”
 PS: Political Science and Politics 49.3 (2016): 583-4.